-On the flip side, if you still feel still tired after a full night’s sleep, or the need to sleep more than usual, you might have an under active thyroid, in which your body doesn’t produce enough hormones.
+On the flip side, if you still feel tired after a full night’s sleep (or need to sleep more than usual), you might have an underactive thyroid, in which your body doesn’t produce enough hormones.
 Feeling tired all the time isn't just one of the many thyroid symptoms, these are other medical reasons you're tired all the time.

 If you’ve never struggled with anxiety but start to feel consistently anxious or unsettled, your thyroid might be hyperactive.
 Too many thyroid hormones often cause patients to feel jittery or anxious unrelated to anything specific, says Ashita Gupta, MD, an endocrinologist at Mount Sinai Roosevelt Hospital in New York City.
 “There’s more brain stimulation so it excites you to the point where you don’t feel good about it,” says Dr. Gupta.
 Try these tips for managing anxiety and panic disorder.

 Changes in bowel habits

 Frequent constipation could be an underactive thyroid symptom.
 “Thyroid hormones also play a role in keeping your digestive track running,” says Dr. Gupta.
 “If you produce too little, things get backed up.”